acquia/blt/docs/tech-architect/acsf-setup.rst

       <https://hechoendrupal.gitbooks.io/drupal-console/content/en/commands/generate-profile.html>`__.

 #.
 Ensure the ``acsf`` module will be enabled when you install websites on
-   Acquia Cloud Site Factory, either by adding it as a dependency to your custom profile or by adding it to your remote environment configuration splits.
+   Site Factory, either by adding it as a dependency to your custom profile or by adding it to your remote environment configuration splits.

 #.
-Deploy to Acquia Cloud using ``blt artifact:deploy``.
+Deploy to Cloud Platform using ``blt artifact:deploy``.
 You can also
    deploy code by using a :doc:`continuous integration configuration
    </blt/tech-architect/deploy/>`.

 #.
-Use the Acquia Cloud Site Factory ``update code`` feature to deploy the
+Use the Site Factory ``update code`` feature to deploy the
    artifact.

 #.
 When creating a new website, select your custom profile as the profile.

-In all other respects, Acquia BLT treats Acquia Cloud Site Factory installations as multisite installations.
-To finish setup, including to set up a local development environment for your Acquia Cloud Site Factory project, see :doc:`/blt/tech-architect/multisite/`.
+In all other respects, Acquia BLT treats Site Factory installations as multisite installations.
+To finish setup, including to set up a local development environment for your Site Factory project, see :doc:`/blt/tech-architect/multisite/`.

 .. note::